Skip to Content

 • Furniture or other movable pieces of interior property

-• Warranty Requirements The home’s dealer must provide proof of warranty for the home to the lender.
+• Warranty Requirements – The home’s dealer must provide proof of warranty for the home to the lender and the purchaser.
 This warranty must comply with all HUD requirements.

-• Lien Requirements You’ll need to ensure all contractors have been paid and that there are no liens attached to the property for work performed.
+• Lien Requirements – You’ll need to ensure all contractors have been paid and that there are no recorded liens attached to the property.
+This is checked with a title search provided by the closing agent to show that the property has a good and marketable title.

-One of the biggest hurdles in using a USDA loan on a modular or manufactured home can be finding a lender.
+One of the biggest hurdles when using a USDA loan for a modular or manufactured home can be finding a lender.

 Not all lenders make loans for manufactured housing or offer financing for new construction.

-If you’re interested in modular or manufactured homes, make sure to look for lenders who not only offer USDA loans on these properties but who also have deep experience with them.
-This will ensure your loan process goes smoothly and without error.
+If you’re interested in modular or manufactured homes, make sure to look for lenders who offer USDA loans and have in-depth experience with them.
+This will help your loan process go smoothly.

-Buying a Modular or Manufactured Home via USDA Financing
+Buying a Modular or Manufactured Home with USDA Financing

 To learn more about your eligibility for USDA loans for manufactured homes or modular housing, contact a home loan specialist today.